 Raise is another word with multiple meanings.
 It could mean to increase the level or amount of something, upward movement (such as hands or eyes), or cause to be heard or known.
 It can also mean to collect funds, grow or cultivate, call into action, provide and care for (children, family), build or construct, call out emotions, create a disturbance, improve quality, wealth, or condition, make something better, and more.

 Many words in English mean the same thing, such as see and watch.
 However, it is not always possible to swap them.
 It is all right to say, ”watch or see a film” or ”watch TV” but you should never say, ”see television” as the phrase does not sound right.

-To make it more complicated, you are not called a ”watcher” when you watch TV or movie, but rather a ”viewer” but the latter’s use is altogether different.
+To make it more complicated, you are not called a ”watcher” when you watch TV or a movie, but rather a ”viewer” but the latter’s use is altogether different.
 You cannot say view television but you can say television viewer.

 Synonyms of the word elegant include graceful, chic, refined and classic.
-While you can say that a swan’s or a ballerina’s neck is elegant or graceful, you cannot associate chic or classic to a swan’s neck because those two terms are associated with fashion.
+While you can say that a swan’s or a ballerina’s neck is elegant or graceful, you cannot associate chic or classic with a swan’s neck because those two terms are associated with fashion.

 So many things make learning English difficult and confusing.
 Its grammar structure, its spelling, meanings and rules that contradict existing rules are difficult to master.
 But remember that the situation is the same for English speakers trying to learn a foreign language.

-What is important is your willingness to learn and putting more effort to learning the basic rules.
+What is important is your willingness to learn and putting more effort into learning the basic rules.
 Learning English is definitely challenging but the fact is several languages are more difficult to learn than English.
 This includes Mandarin, Japanese, Russian and Finnish.
 Mandarin Chinese makes you learn thousands of characters, which takes years to master.
 The written and spoken versions of Japanese differ as well.